Finding Your Way in Iceland | Car Rental & Road Information

 How Does the Ring Road of Iceland Work?

-- Click here for a selection of summer self-drive tours in Iceland
+Click here for a selection of summer self-drive tours in Iceland

-- Click here for a selection of winter self-drive tours in Iceland
+Click here for a selection of winter self-drive tours in Iceland

-How to Face Problems Navigating the Ring Road of Iceland
+How to Face Problems Driving in Iceland

-In addition to road signs, most of the main locations today have tourist boards with a full description in English and a map to help you find your way.
-If you are in the possession of a mobile phone, we also recommend the handy Iceland Road Guide app.
+Road signs in Iceland should also be easy to spot, with large, bold text and bright yellow color and most of the main locations today have tourist boards with a full description in English and a map to help you find your way.

 The Road Signs of Iceland and Their Meanings

-In addition to navigational signs to get you to your next location, there are other signs which indicate terrain and other road issues.
+In addition to navigational signs to get you to your next location, there are other signs that indicate terrain and other road issues.
 See them in the picture below with explanations of their meaning in English.

 Driving the F-Roads of Iceland